hassan-attar/self_taught_computer-science/README.md

 <pre>
 This part is added by Hassan Attar on April 26, 2024:
 Notation:
-  Prior Knowledge:  🎓🎓🎓   (Content that I previously studied or was covered in a previous educational program or experience) In Progress:      ⏯️⏯️⏯️   (Content that I am currently working on)
+  Prior Knowledge:  🎓🎓🎓   (Content that I previously studied OR was covered in a past educational program or experience) In Progress:      ⏯️⏯️⏯️   (Content that I am currently working on)
   Completed:        ✅✅✅   (Content that I have finished studying and gained adequate proficiency)
 </pre>